Italian Bread Recipes | MammaMiaRecipes.com

 Directions:

-• Wait for yeast to float on top of the water then add flour
+• Wait for yeast to float on top of the water then add flour and salt

 • Mix till no lumps (not like pancake dough)